ykamel0/MBTA-Web-App-Project/instructions.md

 - **But HTML is so ugly!** HTML alone may not look visually appealing, which is why we use CSS (Cascading Style Sheets) to add some extra flair and style to our HTML.
 You can change pretty much anything about HTML - colors, shapes, sizes, placement, etc. - with CSS rules.
 It's also pretty simple to write.
 Check out resources such as [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps) and/or [W3Schools](https://www.w3schools.com/css/css_intro.asp) to learn more about CSS.

-- **What about making my website more dynamic?** While this class may focus on Python, you can venture out a little and use `Bootstrap`, `jQuery`, or `Tailwind` to add dynamic elements to your web app.
+- **What about making my website more dynamic?** While this class may focus on Python, you can venture out a little and use [`Bootstrap`](https://getbootstrap.com/), [`Tailwind CSS`](https://tailwindcss.com/) or [`shadcn/ui`](https://ui.shadcn.com/) to add dynamic elements to your web app.
 They might sound scary, but you use it in a way similar to adding/linking CSS styling to your HTML.
 You can also write vanilla JavaScript (which isn't too difficult), which allows you to create more beautiful, responsive, and dynamic content for your web app.

 - **Interested in an alternative to Flask?** Learn more about [Django](https://www.djangoproject.com/).
 They don't have many major differences other than some small quirks in conventions and style.